+'''

-kis dukaan john gayaa mein
+b. kis dukaan john gayaa mein

+WHICH SHOP JOHN WENT TO

+c.
+[S]

+agt(go(icl>do).@past,@pred.@entry,

+John(icl>person))

+plt(go(icl>do).@past,@pred.@entry, shop(icl>place))

-[S] agt(go(icl>do).@past,@pred.@entry, John(icl>person)) plt(go(icl>do).@past,@pred.@entry, shop(icl>place)) mod(shop(icl>place), which)
+mod(shop(icl>place), which)

+[/S]

-[/S] '''
+'''

-H29 which is a literal translation of E29, is syntactically incorrect as the case marker $\ddot{\tau}$ [mein](to) cannot be a proper governor for the noun phrase.
+Example (60b), which is a literal translation of (60a), is syntactically incorrect, as the case marker mein 'to' cannot be a proper governor for the noun phrase.
 In English, the preposition to is a proper governor for the trace.
-The case marker $\ddot{\tau}$ [mein](to) is required to follow the noun which in this case is दुकान [dukaan](shop).
-The Hindi Generator does the syntax planning accordingly and produces the right case marker when it encounters plt(go(icl>do), shop(icl>place)).
+The case marker mein is required to follow the noun which in this case is dukaan 'shop'.
+The Hindi generator does the syntax planning accordingly and produces the right case marker when it encounters plt(go(icl>do), shop(icl>place)).

-6.1.4 Null Subject Divergence
+6.1.4 Null-subject Divergence

-In Hindi, unlike in English, the subject of the sentence can be left implicit.
-For example,
+In Hindi, unlike in English, the subject of the sentence can be left implicit as in (61), for example.

-E30.
-Long ago, there was a king.
+(61) Long ago, there was a king. bahut pahale ek raajaa thaa LONG AGO ONE KING WAS